AckerlyXu/heima/articles/sql-database/sql-database-advisor-portal.md

 ![Create index](./media/sql-database-advisor-portal/sql-database-performance-recommendation.png)

 ## Applying recommendations
-SQL Database Advisor gives you full control over how recommendations are enabled using any of the following three options:
+Azure SQL Database gives you full control over how recommendations are enabled using any of the following three options:

 * Apply individual recommendations one at a time.
 * Enable the Automatic tuning to automatically apply recommendations.